 Financing activities in fiscal 2011 consist principally of capital stock transactions.
-We had no borrowings outstanding under our credit facility as of April 30, 2011 and January 29, 2011.
-The zero outstanding borrowings position is due to a combination of factors including stronger than expected sales growth, overall performance of management initiatives including expense control as well as inventory and other working capital reductions.
-While we expect the level of borrowings under the facility will be lower than historical amounts, we expect that we may require borrowings under the facility from time to time in future periods to support our new store program and seasonal inventory needs.
+We had no borrowings outstanding under our credit facility as of October 29, 2011 and January 29, 2011.
+The zero outstanding borrowings position is due to a combination of factors including strong sales growth, overall performance of management initiatives including expense control as well as inventory and other working capital reductions.
+We may require borrowings under the facility from time to time in future periods to support our new store program and seasonal inventory needs.